-& nbsp; A Guide to Selecting Museum Display Cases: Balancing the Art of
+A Guide to Selecting Museum Display Cases: Balancing the Art of Conservation and Display

-& nbsp; ○ Glass safety: low reflection ultra-white laminated glass (light transmittance ≥ 92%, reflectivity ≤ 1%) is used to prevent ultraviolet damage and ensure anti-theft and shatterproof. ○ Sealing: professional silica gel sealing strips shall be used for the seams of display cabinets to prevent dust, temperature and humidity fluctuations from affecting cultural relics.
+○ Glass safety: low reflection ultra-white laminated glass (light transmittance ≥ 92%, reflectivity ≤ 1%) is used to prevent ultraviolet damage and ensure anti-theft and shatterproof.

 ○ Manhole and maintenance space are reserved to ensure convenient maintenance of cultural relics;